 It’s a common misconception that free bets and risk-free bets are one in the same.
 As you can see, they’re not.
 Risk-free bets refund your stake if you lose, while free bets give you extra bets when you’ve already bet on something else.
 Both of the two are typically low value compared to deposit bonuses, but that shouldn’t prevent you from getting them.
 Get your free betting money wherever you can get it.

 What are profit boosts?

-As free bets and risk-free bets, also profit boosts are typically given to either a new customer or an existing customer when a big event like the NBA Finals is coming up.
+As free bets and risk-free bets, profit boosts are also usually given to either a new customer or an existing customer when a big event like the NBA Finals is coming up.

 Pro tip: If the terms & conditions of the profit boost deal don’t bar parlays in the deal, bet with high odds with a low stake.
 This will essentially double your odds, and you can score really big with just ten bucks.

 Every type of real money betting bonus comes with some strings attached.
 In the online gambling world, the strings are called wagering requirements (also referred to as play through and rollover requirements).
 They make your life a bit more difficult when playing with a betting bonus, but it’s by no means a tremendous undertaking.
 You can’t withdraw before you’ve met the play through requirements.